Safe and Reliable

 Effective January 26, 2021, all passengers (2 years or older) entering the United States are permitted based on the following requirements:

-A COVID-19 viral test must be taken taken within three (3) days prior to departure (U.S. citizens are subject to this rule)
+A COVID-19 viral test (type of antigen) must be taken taken within three (3) days prior to departure (U.S. citizens are subject to this rule)

 Written documentation (paper or electronic) of the result must be presented